gigabotan/embl-task/log.md

 - https://kubernetes.io/docs/tasks/administer-cluster/safely-drain-node/

+### Whole plan and log:

-0. Ensure HA
+1. Ensure HA
    1. HA setup of the wordpress and database
    2. Longhorn
    3. DNS with 2 A records or external LB
-1. Upgrade master
+2. Upgrade master
    1. Drain node
    2. ```
       $ kubectl get nodes